carpentries-incubator/SDC-BIDS-IntroMRI/episodes/open-mri-datasets.md

 ## Tutorial Dataset

 In this episode, we will be using a subset of a publicly available dataset, **ds000030**, from [openneuro.org](https://openneuro.org/datasets/ds000030).
-The dataset is structured according to the Brain Imaging Data Structure (BIDS).
-BIDS is a simple and intuitive way to organize and describe your neuroimaging and behavioural data.
-Neuroimaging experiments result in complicated data that can be arranged in several different ways.
-BIDS tackles this problem by suggesting a new standard (based on consensus from multiple researchers across the world) for the arrangement of neuroimaging datasets.

-Using the same structure for all of your studies will allow you to easily reuse all of your scripts between studies.
-Additionally, sharing code with other researchers will be much easier.
+All of the datasets on OpenNeuro are already structured according to BIDS.

 ## Downloading Data